 Persistent depressive disorder (PDD) used to be called dysthymia.
 It’s a milder, but chronic, form of depression.

-In order for the diagnosis to be made, symptoms must last for at least two years.
+In order for the diagnosis to be made, symptoms must last for at least 2 years.
 PDD can affect your life more than major depression because it lasts for a longer period.

 It’s common for people with PDD to: